The Rundown

 CONS

-If you’re keen on fresh feeding, Tylee’s Human-Grade Frozen Food Turkey Recipe is a superb choice.
+If you’re keen on fresh feeding your pup, Tylee’s Human-Grade Grain Free Dog Food is a superb choice.
 It’s low in calories, so it’s easy to monitor how much your pooch is eating.
-It’s also of the highest quality – so much so that you and your Maltese could both have it for dinner.

 click to see more

-9. Canidae Pure Petite Small Breed Formula Limited Ingredient Freeze-Dried Raw Dry Dog Food
+9. Canidae Pure Petite Raw Dry Dog Food

 Check Price on Amazon